pauldotknopf/blue-ribbon/README.md

 After assuming that Dent Eraser would have contacted Greg about the damages, I waited a few days for Greg's call.
 After hearing nothing, I began calling his office to try to get a hold of him, leaving messages with the office for Greg to get back with me.

 After maybe a week, I managed to call the office while Greg was present.
 Greg was given the phone.
-The conversation went something like.
+The conversation went something like:

 > Paul: Hey, the guy you sent out said he can't fix the damages.

-> Greg: Well, you wanted all this extra work, entire roof painted, etc, and I'm not doing that.
+> Greg: Well, you wanted all this extra work, entire roof painted, etc, and I'm not doing that!

-> Paul: Stop, I didn't demand anything from him.
-He said simple that he couldn't fix the dents.
+> Paul: Woa woa woa, hold on, I didn't demand anything from him.
+He said simply that he couldn't fix the dents.

 > Greg: Well, I got another guy, I'll let you know what's going on when I get a hold of him.